Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 Introductory briefing

-Physical activity is planned and optimized in accordance with the terms and individual criteria by the physician-rehabilitation therapist.
-At home, you will need to take contraindicated activities seriously, train strictly according to the instructions, without forcing loads, always come to the clinic for planned examinations, and in case of any pathological manifestations (pain, swelling, hematoma, etc.), immediately contact your doctor ..
+Physical activity is planned and optimized in accordance with the timing and individual criteria by a rehabilitation physician.
+At home, you will need to take contraindicated types of activity seriously, train strictly according to the instructions, without forcing loads, always come to the clinic for scheduled examinations, and in case of any pathological manifestations(pain, swelling, hematoma, etc.) contact your doctor immediately.

 General principles of rehabilitation

-The goals of rehabilitation are as follows:
+The goals of rehabilitation are the following:

-• normalization of the state of the musculo-ligamentous complex, which brings the articular bones (pelvic and femur) into a coordinated movement;
+• normalization of the state of the muscular-ligamentous complex leading to articular bones(pelvic and femoral) into coordinated movement;

 • preventing the development of negative consequences.